bbopt/nomad/README.txt

 Library Mode:
 There are examples in library mode in $NOMAD_HOME/examples/basic/library/.
-In each directory, the executable may be compiled when building Nomad application.
+In each directory, the executable may be compiled when building the NOMAD application.
 The problems may be resolved by execution, for instance:

 ./example_lib.exe